Community Support Agency LLC

 Community Support Agency LLC - Delco, NC

-Community Support Agency Llc is a mental health and addiction treatment center located at 44 Dream Avenue in the 28436 zip code in Delco, NC.
+Community Support Agency Llc is an addiction and mental health treatment facility located at 44 Dream Avenue in the 28436 zip code in Delco, NC.
 It is operated by a private for-profit organization.
-Community Support Agency Llc provides prescribes suboxone.
-Some of the treatment approaches used by Community Support Agency Llc include 12 step rehabilitation, CBT and dialectical behavior therapy.
-Community Support Agency Llc provides outpatient rehab, regular outpatient treatment and intensive outpatient treatment program.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
-Other addiction treatment offered includes treatment for internet use disorder and general addiction disorder treatment.
+Community Support Agency Llc provides suboxone prescription.
+Some of the treatment approaches used by Community Support Agency Llc include DBT, counseling for substance abuse and relapse prevention treatment.
+Community Support Agency Llc provides regular outpatient treatment, outpatient services and intensive outpatient treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
+Other addiction treatment offered includes treatment for internet use disorder and treatment for non-substance use addiction disorder.

 Address: 44 Dream Avenue, Delco, NC 28436